sleweke-bayer/CADET/doc/modelling/unit_operations/multi_channel_transport_model.rst

 .. _fig-model-class:
 .. figure:: multi_channel_transport_model_class.png

-    Illustration of the Multi Channel Transport model class and relevant parameters.
+    Illustration of the Multichannel Transport model class and relevant parameters.
     Figure taken from Jonas Bühler et al. :cite:`Buehler2014`.

 The model class is defined by a system of partial differential equations: